unicode-org/message-format-wg/spec/errors.md

-When an error occurs while resolving a _selector_, the _selector_ MUST NOT match any _variant_ _key_ other than the catch-all `*` and a _Resolution Error_ or a _Message Function Error_ MUST be emitted.
+When an error occurs while resolving a _selector_, the _selector_ MUST NOT match any _variant_ _key_ other than the catch-all `*` and a _Bad Selector_ error MUST be emitted.

 ## Syntax Errors